skip to content

 Consider whether the proposed property settlement is just and equitable

-For information about how to work towards an agreement, with these steps in mind, please see Coming to an agreement.
+For information about how to work towards an agreement, with these steps in mind, see Coming to an agreement.

-See also the publication by Relationships Australia, A fair share: Negotiating your property settlement
+See also the publication by Relationships Australia A fair share: Negotiating your property settlement.

-Dividing property : Last Revised: Tue Jul 24th 2018
+Dividing property : Last Revised: Wed Jun 11th 2025

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.